Privacy Policy

 8. International Data Transfers

-As a business operating from both the United Kingdom and Portugal, and using technology platforms based in several countries, your personal data may be transferred to and processed in countries outside of your country of residence.
+As a business operating from the United Kingdom with operations connected to Portugal and Italy, and using technology platforms based in several countries, your personal data may be transferred to and processed in countries outside of your country of residence.

-We transfer personal data to our operational office in Lisbon, Portugal, and to Portuguese fund managers, immigration lawyers, and government authorities as part of the Golden Visa process.
-The European Economic Area (EEA) is recognised as providing an adequate level of data protection under UK data protection law, so these transfers do not require additional safeguards.
+We transfer personal data to our operational contacts in Portugal and Italy, and to fund managers, investment facilitators, immigration lawyers, and government authorities in both jurisdictions as part of the Golden Visa process.
+The European Economic Area (EEA) is recognised as providing an adequate level of data protection under UK data protection law, so transfers from the UK to Portugal, Italy, and other EEA countries do not require additional safeguards.

 8.2 Transfers to the United States